 Here are some takeaways from our discussion on B2B downturns:

 - Assume and prepare for the worst.
 Cross-train your employees for both their benefit and your team

 - Prepare to talk about the right things (metrics, tactics, and financials, not vanity metrics)

 - Strategize for a marketing recession (inbound marketing, relying on the right metrics and how to work with the remaining sales team)

-- Stay optimistic after a recession (how to talk with executives, how to train the remaining sales and marketers and show that it is a benefit)
+- Manage for a recession (how to talk with executives, how to train the remaining sales and marketers and show that it is a benefit)